Course code Psih2035

 All topics specified for full time studies are accomplished, but the number of contact hours is one half of the number specified in the calendar

-• Successfully completed homeworks and examination tasks.
+• Successfully completed homework and test assignments.

 1st homework: independent work, create a description of any (at the student's choice) human-equipment system (volume up to 4 pages, submitted electronically).